cntrump/LayoutWithTextKit2/README.md

-# Using TextKit 2 to Interact with Text
+# Using TextKit 2 to interact with text

 Interact with text by managing text selection and inserting custom text elements.

 ## Overview

-- Note: This sample code project is associated with WWDC21 session [10061: Meet TextKit 2](https://developer.apple.com/wwdc21/10061/)
+- Note: This sample code project is associated with WWDC21 session [10061: Meet TextKit 2](https://developer.apple.com/wwdc21/10061/).